minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
-type  | The type of event to track('product' in this case) pid | Product ID.
+pid | Product ID.
 The unique identifier of the product you want us to track. associated_ids  | The array of associated product ids